Jurors in Trump hush money trial end 1st day of deliberations after asking to rehear testimony

 The principles he outlined are standard but perhaps all the more relevant after Trump’s defense leaned heavily on questioning the credibility of key prosecution witnesses, including Cohen.

+Jurors asked in the afternoon to rehear at least part of those instructions.
+They also asked to revisit select key episodes in the trial, though it was not clear why.

-Jurors asked to rehear testimony from Cohen and former National Enquirer publisher David Pecker about an August 2015 meeting with Trump at Trump Tower where the tabloid boss agreed to be the "eyes and ears" of his fledgling presidential campaign.
+The requests covered testimony from Cohen and former National Enquirer publisher David Pecker about an August 2015 meeting with Trump at Trump Tower where the tabloid boss pledged to be the "eyes and ears" of his fledgling presidential campaign.

 Pecker testified that the plan included identifying potentially damaging stories about Trump so they could be squashed before being published.
 That, prosecutors say, was the beginning of the catch-and-kill scheme at the heart of the case.

 Pecker testified that Trump told him, “Karen is a nice girl” and asked, “What do you think I should do?”
 Pecker said he replied: “I think you should buy the story and take it off the market.”
-He added that Trump told him he doesn’t buy stories because it always gets out and that Cohen would be in touch.
+He added that Trump told him he doesn’t buy stories because they always get out and that Cohen would be in touch.

 The publisher said he came away from the conversation thinking Trump was aware of the specifics of McDougal’s claims.
 Pecker said he believed the story was true and would have been embarrassing to Trump and his campaign if it were made public.